What is the reason for the breeding program?

-The successful birth of these elephant calves is the starting point for a self sustaining Asian Elephant population in Australia, one of the main goals of the breeding and conservation program.
+The successful birth of elephant calves is the starting point for a self sustaining Asian Elephant population in Australia, one of the main goals of the breeding and conservation program.

 The other goals are to create an appreciation of elephants, raise awareness of issues affecting their survival and to raise funds for conservation programs for elephants throughout Asia.